 - consulted appropriately with the public and victims of crime.

-The Panel is made up of 14 elected prepresentatives (councillors) from each local authority (unitary, county and districts) within the force area and two independent co-optees.
+The Panel is made up of 14 elected representatives (councillors) from each local authority (unitary, county and districts) within the force area and two independent co-optees.

 Membership is balanced according to the geographical and political make-up of the County, with similar consideration given to the Panel members’ skills, knowledge and experience.
 It is hosted, managed and administered by Derbyshire County Council for complete independence.